theharrychen/TankRoyale/README.md

 # Prerequisites for Compilation
 To compile Tank Royale you must have a recent version of:

-•	java development kit(JDK) installed on your computer.
+•	Java development kit(JDK) installed on your computer.
 If not, follow this link: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 •	JavaFX installed on your computer.
 If not, follow this link: